ccbogel/QualCoder/README.md

 This software has been used on MacOS and various Linux distros.
 Instructions and other information are available here: https://qualcoder.wordpress.com/ and on the [Github Wiki](https://github.com/ccbogel/QualCoder/wiki).

-It is best to download the Current Release from the Releases page, see the Releases link in the right-hand column on this page.
+It is best to download the Current Release from the Releases page: https://github.com/ccbogel/QualCoder/releases

 If you like QualCoder please buy me a coffee ...

 <a href="https://www.buymeacoffee.com/ccbogelB" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+## Note 13 October 2024

+<p style="color:red">With the work of Dr.Dröge The artifciial intelligence branch has been incorporated into the main QualCoder branch, 13th October 2024.
+There may be some issues with the installation and running of QualCoder3.6 version  over then next days or weeks.
+Pleae use the recent release (3.5 version) from the above link to the Releases page if you are running into difficulties with this latest update.</p>

 ## INSTALLATION